eineki/FormWizard/README.md

 page and before entering the new one.
 You can do everything you want until you return a true value to grant the page change or a falsy one to block the page flip.
 Error communication to the user are on you, the wizard limit itself to block the page change.

+The functions get two parameters: the first is the index of the pages that has to be accessed, the latter is the index of the current page.
+Obviously in javascript it is possible to disregard the passed parameters and declare a function with zero or just a siglel parameter instead of the "canonical two"
 Note: if the exitPage function return false, the page change is aborted, the enterPage function is not called.

 RELEASE NOTE